CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 Request parameters are strings sent to **Servlet Container** as part of the request, when they are 'available', the container extracts these parameters from URI query strings (query parameters) and POST data, and store them in the request in forms of key-value map.
 There can be multiple values for the same parameter name.
 However, the **Path Parameters** for **GET** requests are not exposed through these APIs, they can only be retrieved by parsing **HttpServletRequest#getRequestURI** or **HttpServletRequest#getPathInfo** methods.

-In **ServletRequest**, there are methods provided to access to these prameters:
+In **ServletRequest**, there are methods provided to access to these parameters:

 - String getParameter(String)
 - Enumeration<String> getParameterNames()